10 Organizing Tasks You Need to Do Daily

 I start my day by emptying the dishwasher and end the day by turning the dishwasher on.

-In between I find time to manage the laundry, process my email, snail mail, and my computer desktop, clean off my countertops, plan my time, organize my purse, make my grocery list, and take a little time out to catch up on reading.
+In between I find time to manage the laundry, process my email, my snail mail, and my computer desktop.
+I clean off my kitchen countertops, plan my time, organize my purse, review my active lists, and take a little time out to catch up on reading.

-These tasks are what is important to me – but your list of daily tasks might be different.
+These tasks are what is important to me – but your list of daily tasks may look a little different.

 I agree – doing a little bit everyday makes anything easier because you are not stuck with a monumental task at the end of the week or month, etc. I so hate when I get behind, not a good feeling.